cvut/qtrvsim/README.md

 * Privileged instructions and all features dependent on it
 * Coprocessors (so no floating point unit nor any other type)
 * Peripherals
+* Memory access stall (stalling execution because of cache miss would be pretty annoying for users so difference between cache and memory is just in collected statistics)
+* Interrupts and exceptions (if exception occurs then machine execution is halted)